Category Archives: Thai Massage Scientific Research

 Flu Season is here!

-We are heading into the Cold and Flu season.
-Now is the time to prepare ahead for how this exposure is going to affect you, your clients and your family!
+We are heading into Cold and Flu season.
+Now is the time to prepare for how this exposure will affect you, your clients, and your family!

 This course now offers a certificate of completion suitable for framing!

-Learn How to fight and remedy many infections and infectious disease naturally.
+Learn how to fight and remedy many infections and infectious diseases naturally.

 This course contains eleven (11) lessons with a short quiz after each lesson.
-Once all lessons are completed and the quizes passed an NAIC CE hr.
+Once all lessons are completed and the quizzes passed, an NAIC CE hr.
 Certificate of Completion will be issued and immediately downloadable.

 Intro: Every Practitioner Needs Infection Strategies